 Waste & Packaging

-More specifically, we committed to:
+More specifically, we are committed to:

-- Reduce our total waste by 25%.
+- Reducing our total waste by 25%.

-- Increase our diversion rate to 75%.
+- Increasing our diversion rate to 75%.

-- Reduce our food waste by 50%.
+- Reducing our food waste by 50%.

-- Reduce our material use by 15%.
+- Reducing our material use by 15%.

 Operational and Food Waste